Abrupt transitions in the optimization of diffusion with distributed resetting: Last resetting position before absorption

 The expression (\ref{pdf-17}), or more generally (\ref{pdf-16}), is one of our main result and reveal an important aspect of distributed resetting: $\rho_l(z)$ is a product of two terms that can have antagonistic effects.
 For a given $z$, the density $\rho_l(z)$ can be high for essentially two reasons:

 $\bullet$ $\rho(z)$ is large, i.e., $z$ is frequently used as a resetting position and therefore likely to be the last one;

-$\bullet$ $z$ is close to the target ($|z|$ small), making the exponential factor in Eq. (\ref{pdf-17}) not small.
+$\bullet$ $z$ is close to the target ($|z|$ small), making the exponential factor in Eq. (\ref{pdf-17}) not so small.
 Hence $z$ may not be a frequently used position, but from this resetting point the capture probability is high.

-Loosely speaking, in the first case \lq\lq entropic" effects dominate (frequent positions are useful), whereas in the second one \lq\lq energetic" effects dominate (positions close to the target are useful).
+Loosely speaking, $\rho_l(z)$ in Eq. (\ref{pdf-17}), is analogous to a Boltzmann-Gibbs distribution of energies, where $|z|$ would stand for the energy and $\rho(z)$ for the number of states with energy $|z|$.
+In the first case above \lq\lq entropic" effects dominate (frequent positions are useful), whereas in the second one \lq\lq energetic" effects dominate (positions close to the target are useful).
 The competition between these two trends gives rise to rich behaviors, and the discontinuous transitions can be re-analyzed under this scope.